dnizzolo/ski/README.md

 * `parse-lambda-term` - parse a lambda calculus term from a string.

 All symbols associated with combinators are exported.

+## Exercises

+I brute-forced some exercises by generating all possible full binary trees with `n` leaves for increasing `n`, replacing the leaves with combinators and reducing the obtained term to see if it satisfies the exercise requirement.
+This approach doesn't usually work however because it often gets stuck in an infinite loop trying to reduce a term that doesn't have a normal form.

 ## Tests